markfloryan/ACAS/2021/dwp7kp_notes.md

 # Notes:
-.vue files update live very quickly
+.vue files update live without need for refresh.

+# Questions:
+- What are credentials to REST query backend?

 # Issues:
 ## Small Tasks